 - Large player database: Rivers has a virtual monopoly on the Western PA gambling market and will be able to advertise its new offering to a huge number of current and former customers.
+The other two current sports betting facilities are in the Phildelphia area in the opposite edge of the state.

 - Location, location, location: If Rivers substantial customer database weren’t already enough, its located in one of the premier markets for professional sports.
 The NFL Steelers, NHL Penguins, and MLB Pirates all call Pittsburgh home.
 The opening of a sportsbook a stone’s throw from Heinz field should major prove a driver of rabid sports fans.